Parton Decomposition of Nucleon Spin and Momentum: Gluons from Dressed Quarks

 Our results agree with earlier studies in that $L_{\rm u}$ dominates over $L_{\rm d}$ in models at low scale and this tends towards a reversal as the scale increases.
-By 2~GeV a reversal is clear in LQCD results~\cite{Alexandrou:2020sml,Alexandrou:2017oeh,Hagler:2004er} and in models~\cite{Thomas:2008ga,Freese:2020mcx}.
-Here we find equality \mbox{$L_{\rm u} = L_{\rm d}$} is reached only at \mbox{$\mu \approx 2.5$}~GeV.
-The isovector $L_{\rm u} - L_{\rm d}$ should be reliable in lattice calculations due to the absence of disconnected contributions.
-Our result for the isoscalar $L_{\rm u} +L_{\rm d}$ is $0.11$ which compares well to both \Ref{Freese:2020mcx} and the LQCD value $0.041$ shown in \Table{tab:JL_2GeV_2020}.
+By 2~GeV a reversal is clear in LQCD results~\cite{Alexandrou:2020sml,Alexandrou:2017oeh,Hagler:2004er} and in some models~\cite{Thomas:2008ga,Freese:2020mcx}.
+Here we find equality \mbox{$L_{\rm u} \!= \!L_{\rm d}$} is reached only at \mbox{$\mu \approx 2.5$}~GeV.
+The isovector $L_{\rm u} \!- \!L_{\rm d}$ should be reliable in lattice calculations due to the absence of disconnected contributions.
+Our result for the isoscalar $L_{\rm u} \!+ \!L_{\rm d}$ is $0.11$ which compares well to both \Ref{Freese:2020mcx} and the LQCD value $0.041$ shown in \Table{tab:JL_2GeV_2020}.

 \textbf{Summary}: We have explored the dynamically coupled quark and gluon contributions to both $J$ and $\langle x\rangle$ for the proton, as obtained from the second Mellin moments of the unpolarized GPDs.
 Our emphasis has been on exploring the mechanisms underlying the distribution of $J$ among partons that can be revealed in a first application of the Rainbow-Ladder DSE model.
 The strong u- and d-quark dressing underlying dynamical mass generation provides quark-in-quark and gluon-in-quark mechanisms that dominate the observed quark and gluon proportions of $J$ and $\langle x\rangle$ for the proton.
-Insight gained from a strictly 1-loop treatment of a quark target, and a re-examination of previous results for both the pion and proton $\langle x\rangle$, have guided the investigation.
-Resulting estimates of the Wilson line contribution to both $J$ and $\langle x\rangle$ within the employed Landau gauge DSE-RL approach, have been included here.
+Insight gained from a strictly 1-loop treatment of a quark target, have provided estimates of the Wilson line contribution to both $J$ and $\langle x\rangle$ within the Landau gauge DSE-RL approach.
 We also identify the "binding gluon" contribution $\langle x \rangle_{\rm g_B}$ as a 2-loop integral for the pion.
 Since the GPDs directly access the $J$ contributions from each parton, including gluons, this accounting for nucleon spin improves on historical modeling approaches wherein quark helicities are first obtained from SU(6) wavefunctions, separate models are used to generate $L_{\rm q}$ information, and $J_{\rm g}$ is ignored or input as phenomenology.